Sage/streamlinejs/README.md

 Streamline will transform the code and generate the callbacks for you!

+And streamline is not limited to a subset of Javascript.
+You can use all the flow control features of Javascript in your asynchronous code: conditionals, loops, `try/catch/finally` blocks, anonymous functions, `this`, etc.

 # Installation

 The easiest way to install `streamline.js` is with NPM: